Gaiseric: Africa

-After defending the aforementioned Suebian attack at Mérida, Gaiseric led most of his people—possibly as many as 80,000 persons to Northern Africa in 428/429; some scholars claim that this figure represents an exaggeration and the number was probably closer to 20,000.
+After defending the aforementioned Suebian attack at Mérida, Gaiseric led most of his people—possibly as many as 80,000 persons—to Northern Africa in 428/429; some scholars claim that this figure represents an exaggeration and the number was probably closer to 20,000.
 (Note: This figure is drawn from Hyd., Chron.
 300.28 Lem.
 77; Prosper 395.1278.
 Cf. also Chron.
 Gall 452.107.
 Historian Peter Heather suggests a figure of 50,000 people—including more than 10,000 warriors—were moved to Africa in 429.)
 Whatever the true numbers, there are indications that the Vandals under Gaiseric may have been invited by the Roman governor Bonifacius, who wished to use the military strength of the Vandals in his struggle against the imperial government under the Roman general, Aetius.

 Crossing at the Straits of Gibraltar, Gaiseric led not only his Vandal brethren and army, but was likely accompanied by a contingent of Alans and Goths.
 Once there, he won many battles over the weak and divided Roman defenders and quickly overran the territory now comprising modern Morocco and northern Algeria.
-His Vandal army defeated the Bonifatius' army in the battle of Calama and laid siege to the city of Hippo Regius (where Augustine had recently been bishop and who died during the siege), taking it after 14 months of bitter fighting.
+His Vandal army defeated the Bonifatius's army in the battle of Calama and laid siege to the city of Hippo Regius (during which its bishop, Augustine of Hippo, died of an illness), taking it after 14 months of bitter fighting.
 Gaiseric and his forces then began subduing the interior of Numidia.

 A peace between Gaiseric and the Roman Emperor Valentinian III was concluded in 435; in return for recognition of Gaiseric as king of the lands he had conquered, the Vandals would desist from further attacks on Carthage, pay a tribute to the Empire, and send Gaiseric's son Huneric as a hostage to Rome.
 Gaiseric's treaty with the Romans also included Vandal retention of Mauretania and part of Numidia as foederati (allies under special treaty) of Rome.

 Prosper of Aquitaine wrote that Gaiseric had four of his Hispano-Roman counsellors executed after they refused to convert to Arianism.
 He later banned all non-Arians from serving in his court in the 450s or 460s.

-In a surprise move on 19 October 439, Gaiseric captured Carthage, a devastating blow to imperial power, taking advantage of Aetius' preoccupation with affairs in Gaul.
+In a surprise move on 19 October 439, Gaiseric captured Carthage, a devastating blow to imperial power, taking advantage of Aetius's preoccupation with affairs in Gaul.
 Classical scholar Stewart Oost observed, "Thus he undoubtedly achieved what had been his purpose since he first crossed to Africa."
 Historian Chris Wickham argues that Gaiseric's conquest of Carthage presaged Rome's later collapse.
 The Romans were caught unaware, and Gaiseric captured a large part of the western Roman navy docked in the port of Carthage.
 The Catholic bishop of the city, Quodvultdeus, was exiled to Naples, since Gaiseric demanded that all his close advisors follow the Arian form of Christianity.
 The subsequent sermons of Quodvultdeus paint a "dark picture of the Vandal plunderers."